 Understanding what diseases are common in your area is very important when choosing seeds.
 Disease-tolerant-rated seed can minimize yield risk for diseases such as Goss’s wilt (for corn) or white mold (for soybeans); diseases like these two don’t have other management options readily available.

-It’s critical to know your seed’s limits and how well it will survive in cold and wet environments.
+It’s critical to know your seed’s limits and how well it will survive in cold, wet, or dry environments.
 Resistance to these factors ties into the vigor characteristics of the cultivar.
 A high seed vigor rating helps manage risks when seeds are selected months before planting, and you have an understanding of what the weather conditions might be.
 Rapid emergence and vigor can minimize risk under less than optimum or adverse growing conditions.